 CO CO Statement Cognitive Number On the successful completion of the Course, the Student will be able to Level CO 1 Apply the physics principle involved in the various instruments; also relate the principles to new application.
-K1 CO 2 Understand the theoretical concepts of transmission of heat withthe experimental knowledge K2 CO 3 Use the theoretical ideas of spectrometer К3 CO 4 Expand the creative skills that are essential for industrial applications К3 CO 5 Analyze experimental approaches to correlate with physics theory to develop practical understanding.
+K1 CO 2 Understand the theoretical concepts of transmission of heat with the experimental knowledge K2 CO 3 Use the theoretical ideas through thermodynamic relations К3 CO 4 Expand the creative skills that are essential for practical thermodynamics systems К3 CO 5 Analyze experimental approaches to correlate with physics theory to develop practical understanding.
 K4